Richard Allinson

-Richard John McNeill Allinson (born 12 October 1958) is an English broadcaster with Greatest Hits Radio and Scala Radio and is Creative Director of Magnum Opus Broadcasting.
+Richard John McNeill Allinson (born 12 October 1958) is an English broadcaster with Greatest Hits Radio and Greatest Hits Radio 60s is Creative Director of Magnum Opus Broadcasting.
 Between 1997 and 2014 he was a disc jockey for BBC Radio 2.

 Early career

 Allinson was born in Lichfield, Staffordshire.
 He attended Tudor Grange Grammar School for Boys in Solihull.
 He started his broadcasting with a 3-year stint at Bailrigg FM, known at that time as University Radio Bailrigg (URB), whilst studying for a BA Hons in Economics at Lancaster University.
 He was firstly Treasurer and then became President of URB.
 He rejected a career in the legal profession and, in August 1980, took up broadcasting on London's Capital Radio, presenting their Chart Show.
 He also presented the Early Breakfast show for some of this period.
 Following on from Capital's Chart Show, in 1984 he took over the late-night 10 pm – midnight slot.
 In 1987 he took over the weekday 2 – 4:30 pm slot, followed by the weekday Early Breakfast show 4 – 6:30 am in 1990.
 In addition to this, in around 1994 he worked alongside Julia Carling on the satellite music television channel VH1, where they hosted a live show together.